JavierM42/react-line-wrapping-input/README.md

 The `ref` to the textarea element is exposed via `forwardRef`, if you need to access it for some reason.

+### overlapTechnique

+To overlap the textarea and the invisible element, the default behavior uses `display: grid` and overlapping grid areas.
+It can also be achieved with absolute positioning, if you prefer that you can use `overlapTechnique="absolute"`.

+## Tricks

 ### Growing the field horizontally

 If you set `width: fit-content` to the container element (`.line-wrapping-input-container`), you'll get an input that expands horizontally up to its `max-width` (if one is set) and then wraps to the next line.

-## Limitations and workarounds

-### Arbitrarily long words

-The input will resize horizontally when a single word is longer than its width.
-I haven't found any solutions for this problem that don't break other features.

-### text-align and suffix

-The `suffix` prop will not display correctly when using `text-align: center` or `text-align: right`.
+Use `overlapTechnique="absolute"` for best results.

 ### Maximum rows

-There's no way to set the maximum amount of rows for the input.
-If you need the input not to expand past a certain point, set `max-height` (and most likely `overflow: auto`) on the container element (using the `.line-wrapping-input-container` selector, the `containerClassName` prop or the `containerStyle` prop).
+There's no straightforward way to set the maximum amount of rows for the input, but there's a trick you can use.
+Set `max-height` and `overflow: auto` on the container element (using the `.line-wrapping-input-container` selector, the `containerClassName` prop or the `containerStyle` prop) to the px value that matches the maximum number of lines you need.

 If you do, my recommendation is to add any desired padding to the input and any desired borders to the container, that way the scrolling behavior will look better.